Restaurant, museum, dealership combo opens in Florida: report

-Combining food, booze, history and powesports all together, a new business complex recently opened in Florida.
+Combining food, booze, history and powesports together, a new business complex recently opened in Florida.

 The OCC Road House & Museum sells food and booze in an indoor-outdoor space that features two live music stages, pool tables, beer booths and foosball.
 Meanwhile, next door is Bert’s Barracuda Harley-Davidson offering a 15,000 square-foot showroom, according to the Tampa Bay Times.